Homegear/Homegear-Doc/Homegear-PhilipsHue/source/index.rst

-Homegear Philips Hue Manual
+Homegear Philips hue Manual
 ===========================

+**Edition 0.8 - The Homegear Team**

-This document describes how to install, upgrade, condigure, and maintain Homegear's Philips Hue module on your system.
+This document describes how to install, upgrade, configure, and maintain Homegear's Philips hue module on your system.

-Tabel of Contents
+Table of Contents
 =================

 .. toctree::
    :maxdepth: 2
    :numbered:

+   feedback
    installation
    configuration
+   legal_notice